 - Finally, an arrow will also point in the direction the boss approaches from- this is important because two of them (Mechworm and X-Bot) will One-Hit Kill you if you stay in the wrong spot where they appear.

-- In Subterranean Animism, Utsuho Reiuji, the nuclear-powered Hell raven girl and final boss of the game, has the distinction of prefixing each of her spell cards with klaxons while the text '☢ Caution !! ☢' flares on-screen.
+- Touhou Chireiden ~ Subterranean Animism: Utsuho Reiuji, the nuclear-powered Hell raven girl (and final boss) of the game, has the distinction of prefixing each of her spell cards with klaxons while the text '☢ Caution !! ☢' flares on-screen.